Manufacturing Business Valuation

 A.) We analyze a company’s value based on the cost, market, and income approach.
 Depending on the business and industry, this could include comparables businesses sold, rule of thumb multiples (EBITDA and seller’s discretionary earnings), real estate, the net present value of discounted free cash flow, and purchase method.

-For technology companies, we may also consider monthly/annual recurring revenue, churn rate, customer acquisition cost, intellectual property/trade secrets, and customer lifetime value when determining the appropriate multiple.
+For Technology Business Valuations, we may also consider monthly/annual recurring revenue, churn rate, customer acquisition cost, intellectual property/trade secrets, and customer lifetime value when determining the appropriate multiple.

 Q. What is the typical output of a business valuation